microsoft/FluidFramework/docs/content/docs/concepts/Breaking Changes and Supported Patterns.md

 To solve this issue with User Code 3, we need to decide who owns the unused portion of the namespace on types defined in the package.
 Rather than documenting this for every time, a single default policy should be clearly stated, and exception to it can be documented.
-Defaulting to the package owing the namespace is probably best, since the User Code can just accept that that use is not supported or extend it using private symbols without conflicting if needed.
+Defaulting to the package owning the namespace is probably best, since the User Code can just accept that that use is not supported or extend it using private symbols without conflicting if needed.

 These same variance annotations and rules can be applied to all types in the package, defaulting to invariant if not marked.
 Classes can default to "out" when marked with `@sealed` (which [already exists](https://api-extractor.com/pages/tsdoc/tag_sealed/)).
 Classes which are not `@sealed` are invariant by default since almost any modification to them could break User Code.
 The normal variance composition rules apply, so an `out` interface can only take `in` or invariant types as parameters to any methods on it.

-`const` module members can be typed as "out" by unless documented otherwise.
+`const` module members can be typed as "out" unless documented otherwise.

 > **_NOTE:_** Our current type tests attempt to validate all types as if they were invariant.
 > The "out" aspect is covered by the backwards compatibility testing and the "in" is covered by the forwards compatibility testing.